marmelab/react-admin/docs/Architecture.md

 );
 ```

-This allows overriding parts of the logic of a component by composing it with another component.
+This approach enables you to override specific parts of the logic of a component by composing it with another component.

-Many react-admin components can be overridden by passing custom components as children or via props.
+Many react-admin components can be easily customized by passing custom components as children or through props.

-The drawback is that react-admin sometimes forces you to override several components just to enable one feature.
-For instance, to override the Menu, you must pass a custom Menu component to a custom `<Layout>`, and pass the custom `<Layout>` to `<Admin>`:
+The trade-off with this approach is that sometimes react-admin may require you to override several components just to enable one specific feature.
+For instance, to override the Menu, you must pass a custom Menu component to a custom `<Layout>`, and pass that custom `<Layout>` to the `<Admin>` component:

 ```jsx
 // in src/Layout.js